hogbinj/OpenSips/Base Config.md

 Jan 22 11:07:23 sbc systemd[1]: Failed to start OpenSIPS is a very fast and flexible SIP (RFC3261) server.
 ```

-# Some useful commends
+# Some useful commands
  `apt-cache search opensips*` - Lists all the opensips modules you can install
  `dpkg -L opensips` - Lists where all the files are installed
  `/usr/sbin/osipsconfig` - OpenSips Config